lucidworks/fusion-seed-app/README.md

-The idea of this repository is to provide a "barebones" or blank "canvas" UI for PoCs where the built-in Fusion UI is not enough (or too much).
+The idea of this repository is to provide a "barebones" or blank "canvas" UI for PoCs where the built-in Fusion Search UI is not enough (or too much).
 It can also be used as a tool to demonstrate how to integrate Solr/Fusion with client-side UIs.

 ## Installation Requirements
 * Node